top of page

 All applicants must submit a completed application package including the following documents:

-1. Three student essays (no more than three pages for all three essays combined)
+1. One student essay (no more than two pages for the essay)

 2. Official college or high school transcript(s)